clastix/kamaji/docs/kamaji-azure-deployment-guide.md

 ### Tenant Control Plane
 With Kamaji on AKS, the tenant control plane is accessible:

-- from tenant work nodes through an internal loadbalancer
+- from tenant worker nodes through an internal loadbalancer
 - from tenant admin user through an external loadbalancer responding to `https://${TENANT_NAME}.${TENANT_NAME}.${TENANT_DOMAIN}:443`

 Create a tenant control plane of example: